samw1se97/youtubeBot/08_tying_it_all_together.md

 ### Create S3 Bucket
 1. Create an S3 Bucket

+### Fork the project repository

+1. Navigate to the repository page at https://github.com/ofekb/youtubeBot.git
+2. Click on the "Fork" button in the top-right corner of the page.
+This will create a copy of the repository in your own GitHub account.

+### Pull the code onto your local machine

+1. Open VSCode and select "File" > "Open Folder" from the top menu.
+2. Navigate to the directory where you want to store the repository on your local machine.
+3. Click "Open" to open the folder in VSCode.
+4. Open the VSCode terminal by selecting "Terminal" > "New Terminal" from the top menu.
+5. Type ```shell git clone https://github.com/<your-username>/youtubeBot.git ``` in the terminal to pull the repository onto your local machine.
+Replace <your-username> with your GitHub username.

 ### Create the EC2 instance

 1. Create an EC2 instance, as follows: